jwhitham/HeadlessDoom/README.md

 The CRC test typically requires 25% more time.

+# Platform notes

 I am interested in benchmark timings on unusual or vintage hardware - if you would like to contribute these, please send them by email.
+Doom will require at least 4Mb of RAM and a 32-bit CPU, and storing the data files and executable will require about 16Mb of read-only memory of some sort (e.g. Flash).
+To reduce the memory requirements, adjust `mb_used` in `i_system.c`.

+Modern hardware (including some Android smartphones) can run Headless Doom at around 10,000 frames per second.

+The MS-DOS version was built with the Watcom C compiler and runs within DOS/4GW, just like Doom.

 The Microblaze version ran on a simple simulator which assumed that each instruction took exactly 1 clock cycle (no cache, pipeline or bus simulation)